Community Health Checkup Promotes Overall Wellness for All

 Everyone was also cautioned to be mindful of the way people in poverty and substance use situations are spoken of and to.
 A stigma cannot end when it is talked about in a discouraging manor.

-McManus stated that if everyone can be mindful of the way that they speak and thank about people, it could help greatly.
+McManus stated that if everyone can be mindful of the way that they speak and think about people, it could help greatly.
 Hidden disabilities, which have such a wide variety, were also discussed.
 Employers were encouraged to open positions that could specifically help individuals that have disabilities, as sometimes they do not fit the norm of what each position offers.

 Tips continued, such as using person-first language and recognizing that people are people first, before anything else.
 There are people recovering every day and it is not always visible.
 Although the community is a small one, there are a lot of resources and it is important to be educated on what those resources are.